OCPP Protocol (OCPP 1.6, OCPP 2.0.1, and OCPP 2.1)

 - The Protocol Family: Evolution from ISO 15118-2 to -20

-- A More Convenient User Experience
+- A More Convenient Future Experience

 - The ISO Standardization Process